gavinlin/sdcamp/BUILD.md

     # yum install texlive-euenc texlive-frame texlive-footnpag texlive-titlesec
     # yum install texlive-appendix

-You need to install related fonts for Chinese, fortunately they exist in ubuntu source also.
+You need to install related fonts for Chinese, fortunately they exist in fedora source also.

-    $ sudo apt-get install ttf-arphic-gbsn00lp ttf-arphic-ukai # from arphic
+    # yum install texlive-arphic # from arphic
-    # yum install cjkuni-uming-fonts cjkuni-ukai-fonts
+    // # yum install cjkuni-uming-fonts cjkuni-ukai-fonts
     # yum install wqy-microhei-fonts wqy-zenhei-fonts # from WenQuanYi

 ### Generate PDF ###

+see [my blog for "challenge Chinese fonts"] (http://larrycaiyu.com/2012/01/13/ebook-chinese-fonts.html)

 `multimarkdown` shall be compiled from git source.